Wet Areas

 • Not damaged by water if correctly coated.

-• Doesn’t support bacterial and fungi growth if correctly coated.
+• Doesn’t support bacterial and fungal growth if correctly coated.

 • Doesn’t allow water to percolate if correctly coated.